jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 At the end of this book, I'd love it if you'd tell a claims adjuster one day, "Just to let you know, like you, I'm recording this conversation.
 I also already have a copy of the policy and know what section I'm claiming under.
 I look forward to collaborating with you."

-Because that's what player gods say after a new philosophy clicks, and they've taken contorl of the levers of power.
+Because that's what player gods say after a new philosophy clicks, and they've taken control of the levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HomelyHardtofindKakapo' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>